duckietown/course-RH/book/duckietown-robotics-development/02_basic_development/04_aido_submission.md

 Excerpt: Learn how to use the AIDO submission system.

-The duckietown platform is one of many possibilities.
+The Duckietown platform is one of many possibilities.
 In particular it is used for a international competition named [AIDO](https://www.duckietown.org/research/ai-driving-olympics).
 You will probably have part in it in one way or the other.
 You need to be able to participate in it.

 <!-- !!!
 UPDATE THIS !!! -->
 <div class='requirements' markdown='1'>